 Every instructional session was meticulously planned for him.
 Every action had a purpose.
 Every skill was introduced in a specific sequence.
 Each step was designed to prepare for the next.
 Appropriate materials were used to enhance learning.
 Skills were learned and retained for use in the present and for mastering future skills.

 Our grandson responded very quickly and positively to Dr. Pittman.
 As a certified reading specialist, her instruction made all the difference.
-He had struggled in reading in first grade, but when he completed third grade and took his first End of Grade test in reading, he scored a 4 (this is the highest mark given).
+He had struggled in reading in first grade, but when he completed third grade and took his first End of Grade test in reading, he scored the highest mark given.